Njugen/TabSera/README.md

 - Create and edit folders
 - Duplicate and merge folders
 - Launch folders in either incognito or as groups
-- Tab search and filtering (filtering not implemented yet)
 - Tab suspension (upcoming)
 - Simplistic sidepanel, for quick overview
 - Options page for expanded overview